neverRare/stick-docs/reference/language/continue.md

         while true:
             loop:
-                continue while  -- this applies to `while` continue i  -- this applies to a loop statement with name `i` continue  -- this applies to `loop`
+                continue while  -- this applies to `while` continue i  -- this applies to a loop statement with label `i` continue  -- this applies to `loop`

 ```